tutek1/DTLabs/02_Player/lab02.md

 ## Player Controller - Camera forward
 Duration: hh:mm:ss

-Right now, it is quite difficult to control the player very well.
-A fix would be to move the player in the forward direction the camera is looking in, not the player's forward direction.
+Currently, it is quite difficult to control the player effectively.
+A fix would be to move the player in the direction the camera is looking, not the player's forward direction.

 ### Change the basis
 Open the `player_controller.gd` file and look in the `_movement()` function.
 If you remember, the movement direction is adjusted by the **basis** of the player.
 Let's try to change it to the basis of the camera.